Mountain Maple is a shrub-like tree that will grow to no more than 25 feet, it grows in moist acidic soil as an understory tree.

 Names: The genus, Acer, is the Latin word for 'maple'.
 The species spicatum, means 'spike bearing' and in this case refers to the upright flower panicle.
 The author name for the plant classification - ‘Lam.’ is for Jean-Baptiste Lamarck (1744-1829), French naturalist, who published on botany and zoology and is known for his theory of the inheritance of acquired characteristics.
-In the 19th Century ths species was called Acer montanum.
-Botanists have recently move the maples into the Sapindaceae family from the older Aceraceae family.
+In the 19th Century this species was called Acer montanum.
+Botanists have recently moved the maples into the Sapindaceae family from the older Aceraceae family.

 Comparisons: The most similar species is Striped Maple, Acer pensylvanicum, which has striped bark, the flower racemes are nodding rather than erect and the leaves have finer teeth.
 Also, Striped Maple is dioecious - separate male and female flowers on separate plants.

 Above: The old Mountain Maple in Eloise Butler that is a Minneapolis Heritage Tree.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The spike-like long-stalked flower cluster.
 2nd photo - The leaf is in the typical maple style with 3 (usually) broad pointed lobes with course teeth.
 3rd photo - Bark on older stems has a warty look.